durg3sh10/Image_inpainting/README.md

 # AI-Powered Image Inpainting

-1. Run the Streamlit application from the terminal: streamlit run app.py
+1. Run the Streamlit application from the terminal which is inside the main.py: streamlit run app.py

 2. Open the provided local URL in your web browser.